HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2_ai_analysis/wcm_rest_content_ai_analysis.md

     https://localhost:10039/dx/api/wcm/v2/explorer/
     ```

+For more information about the WCM REST V2 API Explorer, see [HCL Experience API](../../../extend_dx/apis/hcl_experience_api/index.md).

 ### How to use REST with AI analyzer API for content

 #### Request Details

 Using the WCM REST V2 API explorer, access the following AI analyzer API endpoint.